 Overhauling infrastructure could mean different things to different teams.
 For some, it may mean modernizing legacy, server-bound applications by “lifting and shifting” them to the cloud.
 Others may be thinking about investments in containerization or serverless infrastructure, which require a larger up-front investment, but pay dividends in the long run.

 If your organization had a few million dollars to spare, a serverless transformation might not seem as daunting (especially if you have already reinvested some found cloud money into headcount).
 What’s more, well-architected infrastructure and applications could make customers happier and drive costs down in the long run -- even as the organization scales.

 Want to Reduce Your Cloud Bill?

-All of these savings that seem theoretical in a blog post can be realized with a good cloud cost optimization strategy.
+All of these savings that seem theoretical in a blog post can be tangible benefits that you see through tracking your AWS billing metrics. with a good cloud cost optimization strategy.
 CloudZero’s Managed Insights team can analyze your cloud infrastructure and provide ongoing recommendations on how to optimize your cloud spend, putting money back in your organization’s pocket.
 Meanwhile, you’ll gain a more cost-conscious DevOps culture, and the time and money you need to invest in innovation.

 CloudZero is the first real-time cloud cost platform designed specifically for engineering and DevOps teams.